Immunotherapy for Cancer: Is it Right For You?

 The immune system has safeguards in place to prevent it from attacking healthy cells.
 These safeguards are called checkpoints.
 They slow down or stop the immune system from attacking healthy tissue.
 Some cancers have learned how to activate these checkpoints to avoid being found and killed by the immune system.
 They trick the body into turning its own defenses off.
 Checkpoint inhibitors block these checkpoints, helping the body fight cancer.

-Most patients who receive immunotherapy today are on one of two kinds of checkpoint inhibitors: PD1/PDL-1 or CTLA-4 inhibitors.
+Most patients who receive immunotherapy today are on a kind of checkpoint inhibitor: PD1, PDL-1, or CTLA-4 inhibitors.
 However, not all cancers can be treated with these drugs.
-Currently, checkpoint inhibitors only work for up to a third of patients who are given them.
-But that number depends on your cancer type.
-These drugs may be given in combination with other therapies, such as chemotherapy or other immunotherapy drugs.
-Researchers are also studying giving checkpoint inhibitors in combination with radiation therapy.
+These drugs may be given in combination with other treatments, such as chemotherapy or other immunotherapy drugs.

 What is a Monoclonal Antibody?